 - The finding of responsibility is inconsistent with the facts presented in the hearing: To determine whether the decision reached regarding the accused student was based on a preponderance of the evidence, that is, whether the facts in the case were sufficient to establish that a violation of the Honor System Rules occurred.

-An evaluation of the written appeal by the Director of the AHSO will determine whether an appeal hearing is warranted.
+An evaluation of the written appeal by the Director of the AHSO will determine whether a review of the appeal by the appropriate Appeal Body, as defined below, is warranted.
 For an appeal to be considered valid, one or more basis of appeal must be cited and appropriately supported in the written appeal.
 The Director’s decision is final.

-A student who has been assessed a disciplinary sanction of expulsion, dismissal, or suspension from the University by the Honor Council may file an appeal with the Director of the AHSO.
-If the Director finds that there is adequate basis for an appeal, he/she will forward the request to the chair of the Honor System Separation Appeals Panel.
+A student who has been assessed a disciplinary sanction of expulsion or suspension from the University by the Honor Council may file an appeal with the Director of the AHSO.
+If the Director finds that there is adequate basis for an appeal, the appeal will be reviewed by members of the Honor System Separation Appeals Panel.

-The Honor System Separation Appeals Panel shall be made up of faculty, staff, and students appointed by the Provost or her/his designee.
+The Honor System Separation Appeals Panel shall be made up of faculty, staff, and students appointed by the Provost or the Provost's designee.
 Its members shall be independent of the Honor Council.
 Its decisions are final.

-Following the notification of intent to appeal and pending the appeal hearing, any disciplinary action taken by the instructor or Honor Council shall be stayed until the appeal process is complete unless the university has determined in a case involving suspension, dismissal, or expulsion that the continued presence on-campus of the charged student poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.
+Following the notification of intent to appeal and pending the appeal hearing, any disciplinary or educational sanction taken by the instructor or Honor Council shall be stayed until the appeal process is complete unless the university has determined in a case involving suspension or expulsion that the continued presence on-campus of the charged student poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process.

 Students are limited to one appeal per case filed against them.